In this article, I will explain how to import VRM files into Blender.

 If your model looks ‘pale’, the display mode is set to ‘Solid’ or ‘Cycles Render’.
 So, change it to ‘Material’ or ‘Blender Render’.

-Firstly, l will show how to adjust facial expressions.
-When importing a VRM file, it’s sorted into the groups, ‘hair’, ‘head and face’, ‘body and clothes’ and ‘bones’.
+First, l will show how to adjust facial expressions.
+When importing a VRM file, it’s sorted into groups by ‘hair’, ‘head and face’, ‘body and clothes’, and ‘bones’.

-With the mesh of the face selected, you can change the facial expression by using ‘Shape Keys’ on the ‘Object data’ tab (①) of the right menu.
+With the mesh of the face selected, you can change the facial expression by using ‘Shape Keys’ on the ‘Object data’ tab (①) in the right menu.

-As shown below, you can change the expression assigned to a Shape Key by selecting it and adjusting its parameters (Precisely, it defines the motions of the meshes for eyes, mouth etc).
+As shown below, you can change the expression assigned to a Shape Key by selecting it and adjusting its parameters (Precisely, it defines the motion of the meshes for eyes, mouth, etc).

 You use ‘Pose Mode’ to change the pose.